Frequently asked questions – if your question isn’t answered here, contact us to get it added.

 Season tickets are available at the start of each season until the November concert and give you four concerts for the price of three.
 More than half our audience buy their tickets this way.

-The “circle slips” seats at the side are free for children under 18 and are close to the orchestra.
+The “circle slips” seats at the side are free for children 18 and under and are close to the orchestra.

 Some free seats are available for concert stewards and other helpers.